 3.‘Nagarik Adhikar’ Mobile app to be launched

 People will be able to access government services easily using digital technology.
-For this, the government is launching ‘Nagarik Adhikar’ mobile app.
+For this, the government is launching the ‘Nagarik Adhikar’ mobile app.

 The use of information technology, especially the internet will be made available, to facilitate the communication between the government and citizens.